-Providing continuing access to the online training provided by the outside provider, Workplace Answers (Everfi), as long as the student maintains student status or the employee maintains employee status.
-A Refresher course on Preventing Discrimination and Sexual Violence is offered to employees periodically, which includes all of the components offered in the prevention and awareness program.
-Employees and students and all others have access to the most up-to-date content on the Title IX website at Fuller.edu/TitleIX.
-From time to time, resources such as the Sexual Misconduct Reporting & Resources handout and the Resource Guide on Sexual Misconduct will be posted on the Quad for students and on the Employee Site for employees.
+Providing continuing access to the online training provided by the outside provider, as long as the student maintains student status or the employee maintains employee status.
+Refresher courses may be offered to employees and students periodically, which include all of the components offered in the prevention and awareness program, and which focus on increasing understanding of topics relevant to and skills for addressing dating violence, domestic violence, sexual assault, and stalking, using a range of strategies with audiences throughout the institution.
+For example, employees and students and all others have access to the most up-to-date content on the Title IX website at Fuller.edu/TitleIX.
+From time to time, resources such as the Policy Against Sexual Misconduct or the Resources on Sexual Misconduct will be posted on the Quad for students and on the Employee Site for employees.
 Resources on stalking, sexual assault, dating violence, and domestic violence are posted on the Employee Site and Quad when available.
-Targeted face to face trainings are provided to student groups or employees, including All Seminary Council leaders and community coordinators.
+Targeted face to face trainings are provided to student groups or employees, including Fuller Seminary Council leaders and community coordinators.